-Part of the appreciation of fine art is the range of art styles to admire and choose from.
+Part of the appreciation of fine art is the range of art painting styles to admire and choose from.
 As a fan of art, you will enjoy the experience more when you understand which particular art style you happen to be viewing at the moment.
-Here is an overview of seven popular painting styles in no particular order.
+Here is an overview of the seven most popular art painting styles in no specific order.

-1. Realism (a.k.a. naturalism) is a style of art regarded by most as “real art”.
-This is because it attempts to portray the subject as it actually appears in real life but stops short of appearing like a photograph.
+1. Realism is a style of art most people consider to be “real art.”
+This is because it attempts to depict the topic as it appears in real life but stops short of appearing like a photograph.
 Realism art is without stylization or following the rules of formal artistic theory.
-Instead the artist spends a fair amount of time and effort paying attention to creating an accurate depiction of life forms and objects, perspective creating the illusion of reality, good composition, lights and darks, and color and tone.
+Instead, the artist spends a fair amount of time and effort paying attention to creating an accurate depiction of life forms and objects, perspective (creating the illusion of reality,) good composition, lights and darks, and color and tone.

-2. Photorealism (a.k.a. super realism, sharp focus realism, hyper realism) is an art style where the artwork looks as realistic as a photo.
-The illusion of reality is so minutely fine tuned that the painting looks exactly like a large, sharply focused photograph on canvas or other paint support.
-It is a style where careful detail down to the last grain of sand on the seashore or the pores and wrinkles on a person’s face has been included.
-Nothing is left out or too insignificant or unimportant to not be included in the composition.
-Photorealism is that realistic.
+2. Photorealism (a.k.a. super-realism, sharp focus realism, hyperrealism) is an art style where the artwork looks as realistic as a photo.
+The illusion of reality is so minutely fine-tuned that the painting looks exactly like a large, sharply focused photograph on canvas or other paint support.
+It’s a look that includes meticulous attention to detail, right down to the last grain of sand on the beach or the pores and wrinkles on a person’s face.
+Nothing is left out, and nothing is too insignificant to be left out of the composition.
+That’s how realistic photorealism is.

-Photorealism as a style of art became a movement in late 1960 and early 1970s in America.
-For more information on this art movement click here.
+Photorealism as a style of art became a movement in the late 1960s and early 1970s America.
+For more information on this art movement, click here.

-5. Abstract art (also called modern or contemporary art) is art that doesn’t resemble anything from “real life”.
+5. Abstract art is artwork that doesn’t resemble anything from “real life.”
 It’s an art style that is intentionally non-representational and seeks to achieve its point or subject using shapes, forms, colors, and textures.
-Every object on the canvas is represented by either colors and or shapes.
-For example colors can represent emotions and shapes can symbolize objects.
+Every object on the canvas is represented by either colors or shapes.
+For example, colors can represent emotions, and shapes can symbolize objects.

-The purpose of abstract is to let the viewer interpret its meaning for him/herself.
+The purpose of an abstract is to let the viewer interpret its meaning for themself.
 At its worst, abstract art looks like an accidental mess of paint.
 At its best, it has an impact that strikes you from the moment you see it.

-6. Surrealism is a modern art style of painting that juxtaposes, various abstract concepts together to give a startling effect.
-It is characterized by fully recognizable images which are realistically painted, taken out of their normal setting and contexts then reassembled or organized within an ambiguous, paradoxical, or shocking framework.
+6. Surrealism is a modern art style that juxtaposes various abstract concepts to give a startling effect.
+Fully recognized images are realistically painted, then reconstructed or structured within an ambiguous, contradictory, or shocking framework, removed from their usual settings and circumstances.
 Surrealist paintings are often illogical and express imaginative dreams with visions that emphasize the subconscious rather than rationale.